 Abstracts are submitted through MyVSS.
-Each individual may submit one abstract and may be the first author on only one abstract.
-The first author must be a current member (for 2017) in good standing.
+Each member may submit one individual abstract as first author.
+The first author must be a current member (for 2018) in good standing.

 All first authors must register for the meeting in order to present his/her poster or talk.
 Author substitutions for posters require pre-approval by the VSS Program Committee and will be handled on a case-by-case basis.
 Substitutions for talks are not allowed.
 Each registered attendee may present only once at the meeting.